homonovus/hnchat/README.md

 **This chatbox is not finished**; not yet, atleast

 ## Built-in Features
+* Modular, that's about it
 * Local chat: Talk with players in an area of 256 in-game units.
 * DM system: Send private messages to players in the game.
-* Partial Chatsounds support (tab in chat for autocomplete)
+* Chatsounds support